simonesilvestroni/m2m-website/_posts/2023-05-12-erasing-things.md

 {% include pattern-figure.html image="/assets/images/styles-firefox-reader.jpg" alt="Screenshot of an article viewed in my reader extension for Firefox" caption="An article in my reader extension for Firefox" width="790" height="449" %}

 I posted the above article from [Leon Paternoster](https://www.thisdaysportion.com/) on purpose, because the synchronicity was uncanny: after reading his writings through RSS, I went to see the website in its entirety for the first time.
-I was gobsmacked to see his website, designed _precisely_ how I wanted to transform mine:
+I was gobsmacked to see that it was designed _precisely_ how I wanted to transform mine:

 - same typography as I've been using _privately_ for a long time.
 - same minimalistic use of colour, including the top border that was present in my 2007 personal website.